 Leaving the town of Uga, we will venture into the globally unique landscape of La Geria.
 This is where local farmers have transformed the countryside from a volcanic desert into a gigantic lunar landscape dotted with vineyards.
 The fantastic Malvasia wine is produced from these vineyards.
 Don’t miss the opportunity to taste this wonderful wine at one of the wineries you will find along the way before starting your journey through Timanfaya National Park.

 This is unquestionably a very special stage.
 Whereas La Geria no doubt took your breath away, what awaits you in Timanfaya is almost impossible to describe with mere words.

 The ragged volcanic peaks of Timanfaya now loom above us as we leave La Geria behind.
 The most recent eruption here was less than 200 years ago.
 Vegetation has yet to reconquer the land and erosion has had very little effect on the landscape.
 This is undoubtedly from another world with dried lava flows of all shapes and colours.
 The last section of the stage will return us to civilisation as the lava gives way to farmland and agriculture once more near the town of Tinajo, our destination for today.

 STAGE 3: TINAJO to CALETA DE FAMARA

-The town of La Santa and the La Santa Sport tourism complex will allow us to recharge our batteries ahead of the final section for the day.
-Leaving Caleta de Caballo, a town that is totally isolated from the rest of the world, a series of tracks and paths over blindingly white sand will lead us along the edge of the ocean to the surfer’s paradise of Caleta de Famara.
+Once at the coast, a series of tracks and paths over blindingly white sand, will lead us along the edge of the ocean to the surfer’s paradise of Caleta de Famara.
 The Risco de Famara guides us in the distance like a lighthouse, standing as our next and last obstacle before reaching Orzola, the final destination on our adventure before La Graciosa.